jasonmtroos/ccwarcs/README.md

 #> [5] "You can now support the R Foundation with a renewable subscription as a supporting member"
 #> [6] "The R Foundation has been awarded the Personality/Organization of the year 2018 award by the professional association of German market and social researchers."
 ```

+## Contributing

+Please note that the ‘ccwarcs’ project is released with a [Contributor
+Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project,
+you agree to abide by its terms.